Moving to Progressive Delivery with Feature Flags

 Progressive delivery requires you to deploy code without immediately exposing new functionality to users.
 Feature toggles enable this by letting you wrap code to control the release of this functionality.

-So, when you actually release and the data flows through observability tools, you can see how it performs in a real user environment.
+When you actually release and the data flows through observability tools, you can see how it performs in a real user environment.
 Interestingly, the relationship between feature flags and observability runs both ways.
-You see how your feature performs using observability tools and in turn, you can use that data to turn flags on or off automatically (based on certain thresholds).
+You see how your feature performs using observability tools, and in turn, you can use that data to turn flags on or off automatically (based on certain thresholds).
+Tracking user engagement is a key metric here, helping teams evaluate the success and acceptance of new features or updates.

-In this webinar, Kyle Johnson, Co-Founder of Flagsmith, and Andreas Grabner, Global DevRel at Dynatrace, explained how the Flagsmith and Dynatrace integration helps engineering teams:
+In this webinar, Kyle Johnson, Co-Founder of Flagsmith, and Andreas Grabner, Global DevRel at Dynatrace, explain how the Flagsmith and Dynatrace integration helps engineering teams:

 - Directly correlate user experiences with specific feature configurations.
 For example, you can see if users with a new payment processing flow enabled are experiencing higher error rates than those with the feature disabled.